AviatrixSystems/aviatrix-nat-to-egress-demo/README.md

    - Instructs the Aviatrix controller to set the `0.0.0.0/0` route on the private subnet from the `AWS NAT` to the `Aviatrix Gateway`.
    - Using CoPilot you now have visibility into the Internet-bound traffic flows traversing the Aviatrix egress gateway.
 Navigate to Security-->Distributed Firewalling-->Policy Monitor to view the logs.
-   - The same as with AWS NAT gateway all access to the Internet is being allowed.
+   - The same as with AWS NAT gateway, all access to the Internet is being allowed.

 3. After removing the `0.0.0.0/0` route definition from terraform state (`terraform state rm 'module.vpc.aws_route.private_nat_gateway[0]'`) and setting the local variable `aws_nat` from `true` to `false`, the third terraform apply: